ahmed-razic/contacts-book/README.md

 ## About

-<p>Contact book is a small app, fully reposnsive.
+<p>Contact book is a small app, fully responsive.
 Uses Materialize for webpage looks and structure.
 Result of my JS learning path regarding DOM nodes manipulation and local storage. </p>

 <p>Working app is deployed on Netlify.</p>